WILLE-DAC/wip/V Imperium by-laws.md

-# V Imperium DAO by-laws
+# V Imperium DAC by-laws

 <ul>
 <li><b>General provisions</b></li>
-Fundamental principles to which DAO members adhere as well as general aspects; name, acronym, membership, working tools and partnerships.
+Fundamental principles to which DAC members adhere as well as general aspects; name, acronym, membership, working tools and partnerships.

 <li><b>Internal organization</b></li>
-Dates for the meetings, mission and composition of the DAO organs; work orders and other details regarding leadership and management.
+Dates for the meetings, mission and composition of the DAC organs; work orders and other details regarding leadership and management.

 <li><b>Deliberative criteria</b></li>
 Rules for decision-making, criteria for establishing and curating proposals.
 Reporting tools.
 Off-chain governance.